 \subsection{Vector spherical harmonics}

 The vector spherical harmonics fall into two categories, those of even parity ($\ell+m$ even) and those of odd parity ($\ell+m$ odd).
-These categories reflect a difference in behaviour under the parity operation $(\theta,\varphi)\rightarrow(\pi-\theta,\varphi+\pi)$; the even parity harmonics are invariant under this transformation while the odd parity harmonics change sign.
+These categories reflect a difference in behaviour under the parity operation $(\theta,\varphi)\rightarrow(\pi-\theta,\varphi+\pi)$; the even-parity harmonics are invariant under this transformation while the odd-parity harmonics change sign.

 The even-parity vector harmonics are defined by

 and the odd-parity harmonics are defined by

 where $D_A$ is the covariant derivative and $\epsilon_{AB}$ is the Levi-Civita tensor associated with the metric $\Omega_{AB} = \text{diag}(1,\sin^2\theta)$ on the two-sphere (i.e. $\epsilon_{\theta\varphi} = \sin\theta$, $\epsilon_{\varphi\theta} = -\sin\theta$, $\epsilon_{\theta\theta}=0=\epsilon_{\varphi\varphi}$).
 Explicitly, the components of the vector harmonics are